Bullet1637/NetFlix-Project/README.md

 16. - sign up && sign in && Sign out complete
 17. - update sign up
 18. - bugfix of sign up and profile picture update
-19. - bugfix :-if my user is not log in so redirect to the log in page only and  vise-varsa
+19. - bugfix :- if my user is not log in so redirect to the log in page only and  vise-varsa
 20. - bugfix :- we unsubcribe to the onAuthstate change callback
 21. - constant value to the harcoded value
 22. - register in tmdb api , create app and register app